How to access settings of audio devices in Windows Vista and later versions

 • Windows Audio Session API (WASAPI).
 Clients use this API to create and manage audio streams to and from audio endpoint devices.

-Active Sound Recorder encapsulates a small portion of these APIs inside a set of methods and events which allow communicating with audio endpoint devices and to request information about their status, to obtain/set the volume level, to mute/unmute specific channels, to report values of embedded VU-meters and so on.
+Audio Sound Recorder API for .NET encapsulates a small portion of these APIs inside a set of methods and events which allow communicating with audio endpoint devices and to request information about their status, to obtain/set the volume level, to mute/unmute specific channels, to report values of embedded VU-meters and so on.

 If you open the "Sound" applet available inside the Control Panel of Windows Vista and higher versions, you will see on the "Playback" tab a list of audio rendering devices: